codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 ### Step 3: Configure OAuth2 settings in Codefresh

 Configure the settings for the OAuth2 GitHub application in Codefresh to complete the integration.
-Configuring the settings will create a K8s config map that references the OAuth secret credentials.
+Configuring the settings creates a K8s ConfigMap that references the OAuth secret credentials.
 When configuring the settings, you can work in Form mode, or directly edit the YAML manifest.

 >Important:
-  > The values for all the settings in the config-map are the `keys` in the secret file.
+  > The values for all the settings in the ConfigMap are the `keys` in the secret file.

 1. In the Codefresh UI, go to Authentication (TBD).
 1. Select **GitHub Authentication**.